COVID-19 Guidance for Medicaid Providers

 Updates are highlighted

-Effective December 13, 2021, NYS Medicaid will cover over-the-counter (OTC) COVID-19 diagnostic and screening tests that provide "at-home" results for reimbursement with no member cost sharing.
-Effective January 10, 2022, a fiscal order is not required for the first 8 tests per month.
+Effective November 29, 2023, a fiscal order is not required for the first four tests per month.
+Furthermore, pharmacy reimbursement and covered products available on the pharmacy formulary will be modified.
 Additional tests may be covered with a fiscal order, when medically necessary.
 Coverage will be provided for OTC FDA-authorized COVID-19 test kits that are used in accordance with the Centers for Disease Control and Prevention (CDC) recommendations for antigen detection.
-This policy applies to both Medicaid fee for service (FFS) and Medicaid Managed Care (MMC) and will remain in effect until the end of the COVID-19 Public Health Emergency.
+This policy for coverage of at-home test kits via NYRx, the NYS Medicaid Pharmacy Program, will remain in effect until further notice.

 NYS Medicaid Policy for Coverage: